John Nott-Bower: Early life and career in India

 Nott-Bower was the son of William Nott-Bower, then chief constable of Liverpool City Police and later Commissioner of the City of London Police, and the great-grandson of Major-General Sir William Nott.
 He was educated at Tonbridge School and joined the Indian Police Service by competitive examination in 1911.
 He was posted to the United Provinces and served there until 1921, when he returned to England to work at the India Office in London.
 On 21 June 1918 he was commissioned a Second Lieutenant in the Indian Army Reserve of Officers, he resigned the commission in 1922.

 In 1923 he returned to the United Provinces as a Superintendent.
 He commanded successively Allahabad, Lucknow and Bareilly districts, and also served in the Criminal Investigation Department.
+Nott-Bower married Kathleen Buck in 1928.
+They had two sons and a daughter.
+His son, Timothy Elwyn, married Anne Cameron, the eldest daughter of Sir Donald Cameron of Lochiel.
 In the 1931 Birthday Honours, he was awarded the King's Police Medal (KPM) for bravery after he confronted Indian independence activist Chandrashekhar Azad on 27 February 1931.

 Metropolitan Police

 On 29 June 1933, Nott-Bower joined the Metropolitan Police as Chief Constable (second in command) of No.1 District, consisting of A (Whitehall), B (Westminster), C (St James's), T (Hammersmith) and V (Wandsworth) Divisions.
 On 1 December 1933 he was promoted to Deputy Assistant Commissioner in command of the district.
 On 23 July 1937, he was appointed Commander of the Royal Victorian Order (CVO).

 On 1 September 1940, he was appointed Assistant Commissioner "A", in charge of administration and uniformed policing.
 From 1945 to 1946 he was seconded to Austria as Inspector-General of the Public Safety Branch of the Allied Control Commission, and later as Director of the Internal Affairs Division of the commission.
 On his return he was promoted to Deputy Commissioner.
 He was appointed Officer of the Order of St John (OStJ) on 24 June 1949 and was knighted in the 1950 Birthday Honours.
 In the 1953 Coronation Honours, he was appointed Knight Commander of the Royal Victorian Order (KCVO).